Massage therapy careers have emerged in the job market over the past 20

-The rate of pay for massage therapist jobs and services in general may not be steadily increasing, as it was 4-5 years ago, but specialized, advanced, massage services are still in very high demand and can often produce high paying careers in massage.
+The rate of pay for therapists and spa services are steadily increasing, and specialized, advanced massage techniques are still in very high demand, which can often produce high paying massage therapy careers.

 Practitioners will often work an average of 10-20 hours per week, with an additional 1-2 hours of "building the business" related activities.

-There are many websites and books that teach practitioners how to make a great massage therapist salary, however, I recommend extensive studies in a specialized "niche" or modality of massage therapy.
+There are many home-study continuing education classes, websites and books that teach practitioners how to make a great massage therapist salary, however, I recommend extensive studies in a specialized "niche" or modality of massage therapy.

 If you are happy and confident about the work you do, and have more knowledge on your "niche" than any of the other therapists around you, you will make much more money in the long run.

 6. Create and Follow Your Business Plan

 New massage therapists should expect to work only part time until they can build clientele of their own.
 But, after a few years, full-time massage therapy careers (around 22 -27 hours per week) are possible, if self-care is practiced.